jchelly/hdfstream-python/README.md

-# Python client module for HDF5 streaming service
+# Python client module for the hdfstream HDF5 streaming service

 This module provides facilities to access HDF5 files stored on a remote server which streams their contents in messagepack format.
 It